Ashwath0102/DengAI-Predicting-Disease-Spread/README.md

 I started with a Random Forest Regressor, leveraging its ability to handle complex relationships in the data.
 The model was trained using various features and was a foundation for further exploration.

-###### 2. GradientBoostingRegressor & XGBoost Regressor
+###### 2. GradientBoostingRegressor, Ridge Regression & XGBoost Regressor

-Exploring ensemble methods, I implemented GradientBoostingRegressor and XGBoost Regressor.
+Exploring ensemble methods, I implemented GradientBoostingRegressor, Ridge Regression, and XGBoost Regressor.
 These models excel at capturing intricate patterns and provided substantial improvements in prediction accuracy.

 ###### 3. Deep Learning Model